fu-telecom/phone-number-manager/README.md

 ### Initial setup

+* create a file at private/password.txt - this will be the root password for the mysql database instance

-* start up the development containers with:
+* start up the containers with:

   `docker compose up -d`